glacier-modding/glaciermodding.org/docs/modding/customcampaigns/npc_new.md

 	"CharacterSetIndex": 0.0,
 	"Description": "Target McTargetface",
 	"Description_LOC": "actor_description",
-	"Image": "images/campaign_demo/target_mc_targetface.jpg",
+	"Image": "images/campaign_demo/bank/target_mc_targetface.jpg",
 	"Name": "Target McTargetface",
 	"Outfit": "[NEW TARGET'S OUTFIT UUID]",
 	"OutfitVariationIndex": 0.0,
-	"Tile": "images/campaign_demo/target_mc_targetface.jpg"
+	"Tile": "images/campaign_demo/bank/target_mc_targetface.jpg"
 }
 ```

 We can see that we will need a new image file.
-Let's create a new file in our `images/campaign_demo` folder named `target_mc_targetface.jpg` and make it a template picture for the target.
+In our `images/campaign_demo/bank` folder let's create a new file named `target_mc_targetface.jpg` and make it a template picture for the target.
 ![target_mc_targetface_template.jpg](resources/target_mc_targetface_template.jpg)

 Copy the id of the new outfit repository entry from under the `Editor` header text and paste it into the `Outfit` field of the new NPC entry.